jsywulak/urban-adventure/README.md

 ```
 make bootstrap
 ```
 Will set up CDK and set the region and account number everywhere its needed.
+It will also create the ECR repo.

 **Build and run locally**
 ```